deanvons/island-quiz/README.md

 [] - Demonstrate how to work with reducers.
 [] - Explain what props and events are.
 [] - Demonstrate how to work with props and events.
+[] - Demonstrate how to setup routing
+[] - Demonstrate how to use forms
+[] - Compare the three types of forms tools